dhamaniasad/awesome-machine-learning/README.md

 ## Examples
 * [MLAlgorithms](https://github.com/rushter/MLAlgorithms) - A collection of minimal and clean implementations of machine learning algorithms in Python, when you want to learn internals of ML algorithms or implement them from scratch

+## Publications
+* [Distill](http://distill.pub/) - A publication for interactive and visual machine learning papers, instead of PDFs
+* [Arxiv Sanity Preserver](http://www.arxiv-sanity.com/) - An easier interface for Arxiv serving research papers on ML.
+Search, sort, and find popular papers.